Kong/docs.konghq.com/app/enterprise/2.3.x/plugins/oidc-curity.md

 This guide describes how to integrate {{site.ee_product_name}} and the Curity Identity Server using the Kong [OpenID Connect](/hub/kong-inc/openid-connect/) plugin.

-This guide will focus on configuring the plugin for introspection and especially as it relates to the introspection using the [Phantom Token pattern][curity-phantom-token-pattern].
-Some tweaks will be made so that a phantom token is provided in the introspection response and then passed on to the upstream API.
+This guide focuses on configuring the plugin for introspection, and especially as it relates to the introspection using the [Phantom Token pattern][curity-phantom-token-pattern].
+Some tweaks are made so that a phantom token is provided in the introspection response and then passed on to the upstream API.

 Configuring the Curity Identity Server to provide a Phantom Token in the introspection response is outlined in more detail in this [Introspection and Phantom Tokens][curity-phantom-token-introspection] article.